 Internal governance of the Working Group is subject to the requirements in the group’s charter.
 Participation of OFA non-members in Working Groups is allowed if specified in the group’s charter.

 A Working Group shall be required as its first act to produce a governance policy and procedures consistent with direction from the Board and the governance policy must be approved by the Board by majority vote.
+A Working Group must produce its policy within 90 days of its creation or be dissolved.

 Status reports to the Board these reports will occur at the intervals required by the Board and can be in writing or verbally during Board meetings.
 Questions to Working Group Chairs by the Board concerning governance issues should be documented, either in meeting minutes or by such means as cc’ing emails to the Board.